-Based on the recommendations of the Audit Committee, the directors propose to appoint PricewaterhouseCoopers LLP as Reko's Independent Auditor and authorize the Audit Committee to fix the Independent Auditor's remuneration.
-PricewaterhouseCoopers LLP has been Reko's Independent Auditor since 2010.
+Based on the recommendations of the Audit Committee, management intends to vote FOR the re-appointment of PricewaterhouseCoopers LLP as Reko's Independent Auditors and to authorize the Board to fix the Independent Auditors' remuneration.
+PricewaterhouseCoopers LLP have been Reko's Independent Auditors since 2010.

-Representatives of PricewaterhouseCoopers LLP are expected to attend the Meeting, will have the opportunity to make a statement, if they so desire, and are expected to be available to respond to appropriate questions.
-Refer to "Audit Committee Report" on page 19 for a summary of fees paid to PricewaterhouseCoopers LLP in respect of 2015 and 2014.
+Representatives of PricewaterhouseCoopers LLP are expected to attend the Meeting; will have the opportunity to make a statement, if they so desire; and are expected to be available to respond to appropriate questions.
+Refer to "Audit Committee Report" on the following page for a summary of fees paid to PricewaterhouseCoopers LLP in respect of 2016 and 2015.